openmrs/openmrs-module-queue/README.md

 their Priority Concept Set are ordered from least to highest priority.

 #### Custom Sort Weight Generators
-Modules that require this module can define and configure own custom algorithms.
+Modules that require this module can define and configure their own custom algorithms.
 This would involve:
 * Create a Spring Component in your module that implements the `SortWeightGenerator` interface
 * Provide a specific bean name for this Component that can be referenced
 * Configure the `queue.sortWeightGenerator` global property with this bean name